Table of Contents

 1. Find a source closer to home

 Product sourcing is an expensive logistics cost.
-If you’re importing your products from China because they are cheaper than being made domestically, you may want to look at how much the shipping costs are, especially with tariffs rising.
+If you’re importing your products from China because they are cheaper than being made in the US, you may want to look at how much the shipping costs are, especially with tariffs rising.

 The right manufacturer can cut logistics costs for your business but will depend on the type of products you sell, the supplies needed to create them, the previous experience of the supplier, and much more.

 2. Consolidate items to optimise purchasing and storage

 Evaluate your SKUs to see if you can optimise the products you offer.
 The larger the product catalogueue you have, the more expensive it will be to store and manage your inventory.

 Look at your sales data over time to gain insight before you make any decisions.
 Ask the following questions: